Leon Moser

 Leon Jerome Moser (September 15, 1942 – August 16, 1995) was an American convicted murderer who was executed in Pennsylvania for the 1985 murders of his ex-wife and two daughters in Montgomery County.
-He was the second person to be executed in Pennsylvania since the United States reinstated the death penalty in 1976.
+He was the second person to be executed in Pennsylvania since the United States reinstated capital punishment in 1976.

 Early life

 Moser was born on September 15, 1942, in Milwaukee, Wisconsin.
 He was the son of a farmer and the fourth of five boys.
 After graduating from high school, Moser attended a Roman Catholic seminary of the Salvadorian order for two years.
 He left due to poor academic performance and worked at an elementary school for a year.
 Afterward, he joined the army and received rave reviews in a performance evaluation.
 He met his future wife, Linda, while stationed at Fort Dix in New Jersey.
 The couple got married on April 26, 1969.
+Leon and Linda divorced in September 1984.
 He was a Vietnam veteran and former seminarian.

 Murders

-On March 31, 1985, Moser attended Palm Sunday services at the St. James Episcopal Church in Evansburg, Lower Providence Township, Pennsylvania.
+On March 31, 1985, Moser attended Palm Sunday services at the St. James Episcopal Church in Evansburg, Pennsylvania.
 He had arranged to meet his ex-wife, Linda Moser, and his two daughters, Donna and Joanne Moser.
-Leon and Linda had divorced in September 1984.
 According to Linda's parents, her husband had beaten her on several occasions.
 The girls were to spend the afternoon with Leon once the service ended.
 After the service, the four of them went outside to Leon's car.
 Leon asked Linda if he could take his daughters back to visit his parents' home in Wisconsin.
 Linda declined, and an argument ensued.
 Joanne got into the back seat of Leon's car, while Donna remained standing by the front of the car.

 As Linda walked back towards the church, Leon went to the back of his car and took out a bolt-action rifle.
 He aimed the gun at the back of Joanne's head and pulled the trigger.
 Linda turned around and screamed as Leon aimed at her and fatally shot her in the chest.
 He then took aim at Donna and shot her in the head.
 After the shootings, Leon placed the rifle at his side and fired into the air.
 He fell to the ground as if shot, and remained there until the police arrived.
 Linda and Joanne were pronounced dead at the scene, while Donna later died en route to Suburban Hospital in Norristown.